"Every psychological disorder, including depression, has some behavioral components.

-If you need to have any type of surgery, tell the surgeon ahead of time that you are taking nortriptyline.
+If you need surgery, tell the surgeon ahead of time that you are using nortriptyline.
 You may need to stop using the medicine for a short time.

-It may take a few weeks of using this medicine before your symptoms improve.
-For best results, keep using the medication as directed.
-Talk with your doctor if your symptoms do not improve during treatment with nortriptyline.
+It may take up to a few weeks before your symptoms improve.
+Keep using the medication as directed and tell your doctor if your symptoms do not improve during treatment.